DemocracyEarth/wallet/README.md

 Check our [contributors list](https://github.com/DemocracyEarth/sovereign/graphs/contributors) and look for available tasks in the [to do list](TODO.md) to join.

+Also you can find our projects and tasks in the [project area](https://github.com/DemocracyEarth/sovereign/projects)

+If you want to collaborate with pull requests(features, fixes, issues, projects), please follow our [contributing steps](CONTRIBUTING.md).

 ### Backers:

 Join our [Open Collective](https://opencollective.com/democracyearth):